CAIkev/sorting-algo-visualizer/README.md

 # Sorting Algorithm Visualizer

-View sorting algorithms in action.
+View sorting algorithms in action

-Note: Only the exectuable jar is required to run the app.
+Note: Only the exectuable jar is required to run the app

 ## Demo